kr-swapnil/NetVA/README.md

   detectVNs(): Detects VPs based on the five-point summary of boxplot for each topological properties included in the package.

+  evc(): Calculates EVC and EVC+ values of each nodes present in a given network.

+  detectINs(): Detects influential nodes i.e. proteins based on the values of EVC and EVC+ for a given network.

   detectHubs(): Identify hub proteins in the given network based on the Pareto-principle of 80:20 rule.

   detectBottlenecks(): Identify bottleneck proteins in the given network based on the Pareto-principle of 80:20 rule.

   heterogeneity(): Calculates the value of heterogeneity for a given network.

-  evc(): Calculates EVC and EVC+ values of each nodes present in a given network.

-  detectINs(): Detects influential nodes i.e. proteins based on the values of EVC and EVC+ for a given network.
+  cohesiveness(): Calculates the cohesiveness of a given network as it is or after the removal of a node of interest.

+  compactness(): Calculates the cohesiveness of a given network as it is or after the removal of a node of interest.